Sunbeam Mitchell: Life and career

 Born in Memphis, Tennessee on November 6, 1906, Mitchell grew up on Beale Street.
 His father was a drayman for W. B. Mallory and Sons on Front Street.
 His mother took care of Mitchell's brother and two sisters at home.
 As the oldest, Mitchell had to drop out of the first grade and help his father work.

 Mitchell returned to Memphis after working at a Chrysler factory in Detroit, Michigan during World War II.
 In the 1940s, post-war Memphis became a hot spot for blues music.
 African American musicians began moving to Memphis, and established entertainers would perform and record here.
 During segregation, there were few venues where African Americans could perform, and fewer hotels where they could stay.

 In 1946, Mitchell and his wife Ernestine Mitchell (née McKinney) leased two floors above Abe Plough's Pantaze Drug Store on Beale Street at Hernando.
 The opened the Domino Lounge on the second floor above the Pantaze Drug Store and the Mitchell Hotel on the third floor where the Mitchell's also lived.

 The Mitchell Hotel was billed as "Memphis' Leading Color Hotel."
 His wife Ernestine managed the hotel which had thirty rooms, "gas head and modern baths."
 Mitchell and his wife earned a reputation among traveling musicians for their generosity.
 They often provided struggling musicians with food and shelter.
-The hotel attracted musicians such as B.B.
-King, Ike Turner, Bobby "Blue" Bland, and Little Junior Parker, "all of whom were living in Memphis at the time looking for a break.
-Little Richard stayed at the Mitchell Hotel for weeks when he didn't have any money.
+The hotel attracted musicians such as B. B. King, Ike Turner, Bobby "Blue" Bland, and Little Junior Parker, "all of whom were living in Memphis at the time looking for a break.
+Little Richard stayed at the Mitchell Hotel for weeks when he did not have any money.
 R&B Singer Johnny Ace was a frequent resident.
 When he died in 1954, the Mitchells were left with his clothes and belongings.